EAISI/FRIDAY-ML/README.md

 ### Install FRIDAY-ML

 1. Download FRIDAY-ML [here](https://github.com/EAISI/FRIDAY-ML/archive/refs/heads/main.zip)
-2. Unzip the files and move the whole folder to working directory
+2. Unzip the files and move the whole folder to your working directory
 3. Go back to Positron and add the folder to the workspace via `File > Add Folder to Workspace...`

 ### Install uv (if not already installed)